 Senior Research Associate

-Nicole Miller has 20 years of experience in child and family services, focused primarily on child welfare and protection and child and adolescent mental health...
+Nicole Miller has more than 20 years of experience in child and family services, focused primarily on child welfare and protection and child and adolescent...

 Kirsten Keene, M.A.